Convert to your own all solar home

 This article shows how to convert to your own all solar home.
 Do that and you can slash your power bills to virtually zero overnight.
 Our current home north of Sydney (Australia), when bought in 2000, drew over 35-kilowatt/hours a day.
-Whilst over twice that typical it did not worry us as we knew how to slash that by 30% or more overnight at zero cost.
+Whilst over twice that typical it did not worry us.
+We knew how to slash that by 30% or more overnight at zero cost.
 How you can do this too is outlined below.
 It is your first step to having your all solar home.
 It needs only a tiny, but vital, change in what you and your family do but it can save you thousands of dollars!
 From there you continue to reduce energy use – and only when that is done do you start thinking of how much solar you need.

 Our all-solar home in Church Point, NSW.
 Pic. solarbooks.com.au